glasklart/hd/README.md

     sheer number of hours it had to have taken to make all of those a reality should be known by all who love Glasklart.

+  * @vinstic - Has contributed dozens of icons to the project.
+Easy or hard, he handles them with ease.

 Rising Stars
 ---------------------------------------------------------------------

   * @jimmyt650 - Is a recent addition to the regular icon contributors but in that time has added over three dozen icons to the repo.
 He has also spearheaded the addition of a 'Clockify' theme.

+  * @scottbuckley - Over the last few weeks, he has contributed over 40+ icons to the project, without people like him, Glasklart wouldn't be what it is today.

 Make sure to show your appreciation to everyone on this list!